seankhliao/mono/_web/seankhliao.com/src/blog/12024-07-03-kitty-review-command-output.md

 ### _re_ viewing command output

 Working with Kubernetes,
-I'm often faced with output that is hundres or thousands of lines long, whether it's all Deployment manifests for a cluster, logs for a pod, or something else that just scrolls by me.
+I'm often faced with output that is hundreds or thousands of lines long, whether it's all Deployment manifests for a cluster, logs for a pod, or something else that just scrolls by me.